Graph similarity drives zeolite diffusionless transformations and intergrowth

+The resulting supercells are described by the matrices $M^{(A, B)}$.
+The crystal A, B supercells have lattice matrices given by $M^{(A)}A$, $M^{(B)}B$ plus the resulting atomic basis.
+A practical implementation is described in the Supplementary Information. \\

-To describe crystal structures within the SOAP formalism, for each atomic environment $\mathcal{X}_i$ in the crystal structure, a power spectrum $\mathbf{p}(\mathcal{X}_i)$ is calculated \cite{Bartok2013, Jager2018} using $r_\textrm{cut} = 10$, radial basis size of 8 with $L_\textrm{max} = 5$ as hyperparameters.
-Instead of adopting the regularized entropy match kernel \cite{De2016} to compare crystal structures, however, we opt for the average SOAP fingerprint given by
+\textbf{SOAP} For each atomic environment $\mathcal{X}_i$ in the crystal structure, a SOAP power spectrum $\mathbf{p}(\mathcal{X}_i)$ is calculated \cite{Bartok2013, Jager2018} using $r_\textrm{cut} = 10$, radial basis size of 8 with $L_\textrm{max} = 5$ as hyperparameters.
+Instead of adopting the regularized entropy match kernel \cite{De2016} to compare crystal structures, we opt for the average SOAP fingerprint given by

 for each crystal structure $Z$.
-This allow us to generalize the analysis to hundreds of thousands of zeolites without incurring into excessive computational cost.
+This allow us to simplify the analysis to hundreds of thousands of zeolites with varying number of atoms.